 Any conflict opposing the National Council of Communication against another public organ [organisme] will be resolved through the diligence of one of the parties by the Constitutional Court.

-The National Council of Communication includes nine members designated as follows:
+The National Council of Communication consists of nine (9) members designated as follows:

-- three by the President of the Republic including a specialist of communication;

-- three by the Parliament including a specialist of communication, on the basis of two by the President of the National Assembly and of one by the President of the Senate;
+- three by the President of the Republic, including the President; - three by the President of the Senate; - and three by the President of the National Assembly.